ehr-lshtm/github-training/README.md

-# github-training
+# Introduction to Git and Github
-Materials for an Introductory Github Training Workshop
+This repository contains the materials for an Introductory Github Training Workshop